-Chateau Clement Pichon, Haut Medoc, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn Chateau Clement Pichon, Haut Medoc, Bordeaux producer profile, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Clement Pichon History, Overview

 The history of what we know of as Chateau Clement Pichon makes it one of the older estates in Bordeaux as it dates all the way back to the 1300’s.
 At the time, it was known as La Motte Caupene.
 Over the centuries, the estate has been owned by a myriad of families including the Alesme family, who attached their name to Marquis d’Alesme in Margaux and the Pichon family.
 I’m quite sure the Pichon family name sounds familiar to most readers, as they were the original founders of what later became two of the more famous, Second Growth estates of similar names in Pauillac, Chateau Pichon Baron and Chateau Pichon Comtesse de Lalande.